 Management Analysts

-Businesses depend upon management analysts to ensure a profitable bottom line.
-Analysts solve real-time business problems.
-An MBA qualifies graduates to collect and assess corporate sales, supply chain, and expenditure data.
-Management Analysts may work directly for a business organization or serve as a consultant.
+Businesses depend on management analysts to ensure a profitable bottom line by solving real-time business problems.
+An entrepreneurship MBA qualifies graduates to collect and assess corporate sales, supply chain, and expenditure data.
+Management Analysts may work directly for a business organization or serve as an independent consultant.

 Source: Bureau of Labor Statistics, 2019